victorhuangwq/story-to-manga/README.md

-# Story to Comic Generator
+# Story to Manga Generator

 Transform your written stories into visual manga or comic book pages using Google Gemini 2.5 AI.